Vladimir Purishkevich: Revolutionary Russia

 During the February Revolution in 1917, many right-wingers were arrested but Purishkevich was tolerated by the government and so was "virtually the only former national Black Hundred leader to maintain an active political life in Russia after the tsar's downfall".
 However, the revolution meant that Purishkevich initially had to moderate his politics.
 He called for the abolition of the Soviets, who were, in turn, calling for the abolition of the Duma.

 In August 1917, he wanted a military dictatorship; he was arrested over the Kornilov Affair but was released.
 Following the failure of the putsch, he collaborated with Fyodor Viktorovich Vinberg in forming an underground monarchist organisation.
 During the October Revolution, he organized the "Committee for the Motherland's Salvation".
 He was joined by a number of officers, military cadets, and others.

 At the time, Purishkevich was living in the Hotel Russia at Moika 60.
 He had a false passport under the surname "Yevreinov".
 On 18 November 1917, Purishkevich was arrested by the Red Guards for his participation in a counterrevolutionary conspiracy after the discovery of a letter sent by him to General Aleksei Maksimovich Kaledin in which he urged the Cossack leader to come and restore order in Petrograd.
 He became the first person to be tried in the Smolny Institute by the first Revolutionary Tribunal.
 He was condemned to eleven months of 'public work' and four years of imprisonment with obligatory community service and won the admiration of his fellow prisoners in the Fortress of St Peter and St Paul by his courageous bearing.
 He was given an amnesty on May 1 after the mediation of Felix Dzerzhinsky and Nikolay Krestinsky, as he refrained from any political activity.
 In jail, he had written a poem describing the Treaty of Brest-Litovsk as 'The Trotsky Peace'.

 White Russia

-After his release, he moved to White Army-controlled Southern Russia.
-There, during the Russian Civil War he published the monarchist journal Blagovest and returned openly to his traditional political stance of support for the monarchy, a unified Russia, and opposition to the Jews.
+After his release, during the Russian Civil War he moved to White Army-controlled Southern Russia.
+There, he published the monarchist journal Blagovest and returned openly to his traditional political stance of support for the monarchy, a unified Russia, and opposition to the Jews.
 In some of the towns occupied by the Volunteer Army, he gave lectures in which he denounced the British policy towards Russia.
 In 1918, he formed a new political party, the People's State Party, and called for an "open fight against Jewry"; the party collapsed after his death.

 Vladimir Purishkevich died from typhus that raged Novorossiysk in 1920, just before the final evacuation of Denikin's Army.